GLOBAL MARKETS-Investors take fright at rising chances of Trump US election win

 "If you had a long dollar position on the view that the dollar would gain because Clinton would win, you would surely close that position because her victory is less certain," said Koichi Yoshikawa, executive director of financial markets at Standard Chartered Bank.

 Oil prices fell for the fourth day in a row, sliding to one-month lows.
-Brent crude futures fell more than 1 percent to $47.53 per barrel, and U.S. crude was down as low as $46.06.
+Brent crude futures fell to $47.53 per barrel, and U.S. crude was down as low as $46.06.
 Oil has lost 10 percent in the last two weeks.

 (Reporting by Jamie McGeever; Additional reporting by Hideyuki Sano in Tokyo; Editing by Tom Heneghan)